kiwix/kiwix-js-pwa/screenshots/Install-PWA.md

 Simply visit **_[pwa.kiwix.org](https://pwa.kiwix.org)_** in a modern browser.

 In **Chromium browsers** (e.g. Chrome, Edge), you can install the PWA (Progressive Web App) as an offline-first app: an "Install" button will show up in Configuration. **Firefox** doesn't support installing PWAs, but instead you can bookmark it and (after your first visit) it will also work offline when you open the bookmark.
 This should work in any browser that supports [Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API).
+See the benefits of installing the app, and differen ways of loading a ZIM archive, after the demo below.

+## Demo: installing the PWA in Windows 11

+![Install-PWA demo](Install-PWA_demo.gif)

 ## So why bother installing the app?

 Once it is installed, the app will have its own icon and will appear in the All Apps list (e.g. in Windows), or will have a desktop launcher (in Linux).
 It will run in a separate window from your browser.
-It also has the advantage that the app can then handle ZIM archives that you launch from the file system (e.g. by double-clicking the archive in File Explorer), as shown in the demo below.
-If you want more info about the various ways of accessing your ZIM files (including drag-and-drop), continue reading below the demo.
+It also has the advantage that the app can then handle ZIM archives that you launch from the file system (e.g. by double-clicking the archive in File Explorer), as shown in the demo above.

-## Demo: installing the PWA in Windows 11

-![Install-PWA demo](Install-PWA_demo.gif)

 ## Accessing your ZIM files